-Hanover Township Senior Services is a site for the Senior Will Program that offers senior citizens one free, will-related consultation with a lawyer and if the senior wishes, the low-cost preparation of a Living Will and Durable Power of health Care and Property.
+Hanover Township Senior Services is a site for the Senior Will Program that offers senior citizens one free, will-related consultation with a lawyer.
+If the senior wishes, the low-cost preparation of a Living Will and Durable Power of Healthcare and Property can be drafted.
 The program is sponsored by the Chicago Bar Association Referral Services.
 Participating lawyers are supplied by the Chicago Bar Association and have experience in Will preparation.
 The lawyer is available monthly by appointment.
 Please contact Social Services to schedule your appointment.

-Social Services can provide information, make referrals and link services to seniors and their families.
-Listed below are a few resources that your caseworkers can provide:
+Social Services can provide information, make referrals, and link services to Hanover Township seniors and their families.
+Listed below are a sample of the resources that your caseworkers can provide: